ojimba01/lcr_server/README.md

 This repository contains the backend code for the LCR_Server project.

+## Description

+`lcr_server` is a backend project aimed at providing a RESTful API for interacting with the LCR (Left, Center, Right) game.
+The project is built using Golang, Firebase SDK, Postgres, and other frameworks/libraries, ensuring a fast and efficient backend service that can handle concurrent requests.

 ## Project Structure

 The backend project consists of the following main directories and files: